Azure/AML-Kubernetes/README.md

 AzureML Kubernetes is customer fully configured and managed compute for machine learning.
 It can be used as both [training compute target](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target#train) and [inference compute target](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target#deploy).
 It provides the following benefits:

-- Harness existing hetreogenious or homogeneous Kubernetes cluster, with CPUs or GPUs.
+- Harness existing heterogeneous or homogeneous Kubernetes cluster, with CPUs or GPUs.
-- Share the same Kubernetes cluster in multiple AzureML Workspace across region.
+- Share the same Kubernetes cluster in multiple AzureML Workspaces across region.
-- Use the compute for model training, batch inference, and real-time inference purposes.
+- Use the same Kubernetes cluster for different machine learning purposes, including model training, batch scoring, and real-time inference.
-- Secure the network coummunication between the cluster and cloud with Azure Private Link and Private Endpoint.
+- Secure network communication between the cluster and cloud via Azure Private Link and Private Endpoint.
 - Isolate team projects and machine learning workloads with Kubernetes node selector and namespace.
 - Target certain types of compute nodes and CPU/Memory/GPU resource allocation for training and inference workloads.
-- Connect with data sources from Azure, on-premises or other clouds for training workloads.
+- Connect with custom data sources for machine learning workloads using Kubernetes PV and PVC.

 ## Prerequisites